dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 [!code-html[](intro/samples/cu/Pages/Students/Index3.cshtml?highlight=14-22&range=1-24)]

 The preceding code uses the `<form>` [tag helper](xref:mvc/views/tag-helpers/intro) to add the search text box and button.
 By default, the `<form>` tag helper submits form data with a POST.
-With POST, the parameters are passed in the HTTP message body and not in the URL as query strings.
+With POST, the parameters are passed in the HTTP message body and not in the URL.
 When you specify HTTP GET, the form data is passed in the URL as query strings.
 Passing the data with query strings enables users to bookmark the URL.
 The [W3C guidelines](https://www.w3.org/2001/tag/doc/whenToUseGet.html) recommend that GET should be used when the action does not result in an update.

 Test the app: